-rewired HACH Soil Test Laboratory (colorimeter) purchased at a thrift store (different light source-white LED instead of tungsten light bulb; different light detector-phototransistor instead of silicon photocell; and homemade analog signal processing circuitry).
-This instrument shares the same homemade $\pm 6\text{-V}$ power supply utilized by the conductivity meter.
+rewired HACH Soil Test Laboratory (colorimeter) purchased at a thrift store (different light source-white LED instead of tungsten light bulb; different light detector phototransistor instead of silicon photocell; and homemade analog signal processing circuitry).
+This instrument shares the same homemade $\pm$ 6-V power supply utilized by the conductivity meter.

-An accurately thermostated oven was built to provide the $90^{\circ}\text{C} \pm 2^{\circ}\text{C}$ environment specified by the PCT protocol (Fig. 10; its lid was removed for this picture).
+An accurately thermostated oven was built to provide the 90°C $\pm$ 2°C environment specified by the PCT protocol (Fig. 10; its lid was removed for this picture).
 It consists of a box made of 2-in.-thick high-density polystyrene insulation board ("blueboard") that is heated with a 60-W incandescent light bulb situated at its bottom.
 The light bulb is covered with a perforated steel coffee can upon which the canning jar (b in Fig. 10) containing the leach vessels is perched.
-Its power supply consists of a forward-biased silicon diode temperature sensor and a 200-V, 6-A, "sensitive gate" silicon-controlled rectifier that is switched on/off around the setpoint (90°C) by a operational amplifier-based comparator.
+Its power supply consists of a 700-V, 6-A, "sensitive gate" silicon-controlled rectifier that is switched on/off around the setpoint (90°C) by a operational amplifier-based comparator.
 This circuit's error band is <2°C.